 The experience includes large and small group sessions for students and parents.
 Following an opening session, students in grades 6–8 attend four workshop sessions, each session offering six different topics.
 Parallel sessions are held for students in grades 9–12, parents, and counselors.
 Other activities include a lunchtime panel discussion with William & Mary students and an opportunity for a campus tour.

-Registration is now open.
-Click on the "Register for FOF" button above to see the courses offered.
+Click on the "Register for FOF" button above to download our brochure and complete the registration form.

 Parent and Counselor Workshops